gustawho/plasma5-applets-plastweet/README.md

 ## Dependencies
 * cURL
 * [JsonCpp](https://github.com/open-source-parsers/jsoncpp)
-* Qt5 GraphicalEffects
+* Qt5 GraphicalEffects (runtime dependency)
 * KF5 & Plasma

 ## Installation
-Currently, posting tweets (both text only and with one image attached) is the only available feature and as OAuth login isn't implemented yet, you need to register an application in [apps.twitter.com](https://apps.twitter.com) and configure the plasmoid accordingly.
+Currently, posting tweets (both text only and with one image attached) is the only available feature and as OAuth login isn't implemented yet, you need to register an application in [developer.twitter.com](https://developer.twitter.com/apps) and configure the plasmoid accordingly.

 ### Package dependencies